luyadev/luya.io/docs/guide/index.md

 title: Intro
 ---

-# Intro
+# LUYA Principles

-::: tip THIS IS LUYA
+::: info LUYA
 + LUYA is **not a one-click** installation product like WordPress and others.
 + **Configuration** data is stored in versioned files (not in the database).
 + We adhere to the **DRY** ("Don't repeat yourself") concept.